Big Tree Trail

 The Mountaineers was founded in 1906 as a private club for outdoor enthusiasts of the Pacific Northwest.

 Mountaineers Foundation was established in 1968 as a 501(c)(3) organization with an independent board and unique mission.
-The founders were members of The Mountaineers who wanted to work on conservation and environmental issues outside the scope of The Mountaineers Club.
+The founders wanted to work on conservation and environmental issues outside the scope of the climbing club.

-In 2018, Mountaineers Foundation renamed ourselves Keta Legacy Foundation to reflect our core values.
-The new name also helps our donors understand that our mission is unique and separate from The Mountaineers.
+In 2018, Mountaineers Foundation added Keta Legacy Foundation to reflect our core values.
+The update also helps our donors understand that our mission is unique and separate from The Mountaineers.

-The Keta Legacy Foundation owns, maintains and protects the Rhododendron Preserve in perpetuity.
+The Keta Legacy Foundation (also known as Mountaineers Foundation) owns, maintains and protects the Rhododendron Preserve in perpetuity.